panpaul/keycloak-turnstile/README.md

 docker compose -f ./docker-compose.dev.yml up -d --build --wait keycloak
 ```

-When this completes, you should be able to access keycloak via http://localhost:8080/admin/turnstile/console.
+When this completes, you should be able to access keycloak via http://localhost:8080/admin/turnstile/console (see above for credentials).

 Then, to run the tests (from the test directory):
 ```